Category: UX advice / Ecommerce guides

 This is the final part of my series explaining the core ecommerce experience funnel—what each step needs to do to convert users.
 Here’s the intro, landing pages are part two, listings is part three, and product pages are part four.

 It’s often the most formulaic part of the site and as a result it is an area where you can find a lot of design advice.
-Despite this, plenty of mistakes still get made by companies: according to ecommerce specialists the Baymard Institute in 2016, large ecommerce sites on average have 39 potential areas for improvement.
+Despite this, plenty of mistakes still get made by companies: according to ecommerce specialists the Baymard Institute, 69% of users still abandon their baskets (combined from 40 studies, as of 2018).

-The other thing to keep in mind is that checkout flows are essentially about form-filling and users often find this dull.
+Checkout flows are essentially about form-filling and users often find this dull.
 As a result they don’t pay too much attention and are prone to making mistakes.
-Whatever you can do to make those fields easier and more usable is valuable here.
+Whatever you can do to make this easier and more reassuring is valuable here.

-If you don’t have a basket then you’re likely to have a product customisation section, which tends to only exist on more complex services or experiences, and could be arrival times for hotel stays, seat selections for trains and planes, or booking additional services.
+If you don’t have a basket then you’re likely to have a product customisation section, which tends to only exist on more complex services or experiences.
+Examples are seat selections for trains and planes or booking add-on services.
 These should come first in the checkout, as they are likely to relate to the product page that the user has just been looking at, so it naturally continues that journey.
 This way you ease the user into the checkout flow and get them to build their commitment to buying by making the product more personal.

 If you will be sending items to customers you’ll require the user to choose which delivery service they want, an address to deliver to, and probably a phone number for delivery drivers to contact.
-It’s important to have early as it could alter the price and you want to allow users to see this early rather than spring it on them at the end.
+It’s important to show this near the start as it could alter the price and you want to allow users to see this early rather than spring it on them at the end.
 In addition if a user is keen to get something by a certain date they’ll want to find out quickly if this is possible.

-This brings to an end my guide to the elements that make up the ecommerce experience.
-The success metric here also defines the success of everything that has gone before in the ecommerce experience, so it is often worth starting with your website improvements here.
-It should be easier to get someone who has entered the checkout flow to convert, over someone who has only just landed on your site.
+It is often worth starting all of your website improvements here.
+It should be easier to get someone who has entered the checkout flow to convert, over someone who has just landed on your site.